What makes a good New Year Resolution for teens? Find out, plus get plenty of examples with these New Year Resolutions for teens.

 Teen Resolution: Spend More Quality Time with People

-Would you like to spend more quality time with people this year?
-Here are some goals to help you achieve this resolution.
+Would your teen like to spend more quality time with people this year?
+Here are some goals to help them achieve this resolution.

-1. Do a Genealogy Project with Your Grandmother
+1. Do a Genealogy Project with Their Grandmother

 About 8 years ago, I spent several months working with my grandmother on a full-blown genealogy project.
 I learned how to cook some of our cherished family recipes, I learned SO much history about my great grandparents, and I even did a bunch of research afterwards (based on the info my grandmother gave me) and created a recipe genealogy book for our family.